MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/navigating-the-windows-mixed-reality-home.md

 ## Immersive headset input support

 [Windows Mixed Reality immersive headsets](immersive-headset-hardware-details.md) support multiple input types for navigating the Windows Mixed Reality home.
-HoloLens does not support accessory inputs for navigation, because you physically walk around and see your environment.
+HoloLens doesn't support accessory inputs for navigation, because you physically walk around and see your environment.
 However, HoloLens does [support inputs](hardware-accessories.md) for interacting with apps.

 ### Motion controllers

-The best Windows Mixed Reality experience will be with Windows Mixed Reality [motion controllers](../design/motion-controllers.md) that support 6 degrees-of-freedom tracking using just the sensors in your headset - no external cameras or markers required!
+The best Windows Mixed Reality experience will be with Windows Mixed Reality [motion controllers](../design/motion-controllers.md) that support six degrees-of-freedom tracking using just the sensors in your headset - no external cameras or markers required!

 Navigation commands coming soon.